maheshj01/awesome_flutter_layouts/README.md

 ## Would you like to Contribute your Designs

 1. Fork the project
-2. Make sum cool designs
+2. Create a new Dart file in lib Make sum cool designs
+3. In Const.dart import your file
+4. add your class name in layout_list
+5. add a unique title for identity to your layout in title_list
-3. submit a pull request
+6. Voila! your file is connected,submit a pull request

+need help: having some problems feel free to create an Issue,I am very much excited to see what you build :)

 **Note: Feel free to SUBMIT THE DART CODE,IF YOU WISH TO.....**